The Cut-Out Club

 Tulie saw Mom shoot another glance at Gran who just raised her eyebrows.
 “Maybe she has some plans of her own, Tulie,” Gran said.

 “Now Tulie, you know better.
-She's from San Francisco, not China.
+She’s from Los Angeles, not China.
 You know that as well as I do.”

 Nothing her mother could say was going to change Tulie’s mind about the Lee family.
 The very idea of a Chinese family coming to rent the apartment in their house had fired Tulie’s imagination.
 She had asked so many questions about them that even Gran had grown tired.